 Model visualisations have successfully been used to find and help explain simulated PCB formation.
 Model visualisation has also contributed to model design, as large sets of gridded output require exploration and analysis in order to determine how reasonably the model behaves.
 Newly developed model iterations have been validated and undergone preliminary analysis, with focus on production and causes of PCB.
 Observed anomalous fire spread that occurred due to topographical features also appears to be captured by model output.

-In addition to analysis of broader modelled weather, the scripts show an examination of several features of interest such as PCB formation, downslope winds, and firefront driven updrafts.
+In addition to analysis of broader modelled weather, the scripts show -several features of interest such as PCB formation, downslope winds, and firefront driven updrafts.
 Some of these features have been presented directly to CRC clients (oral presentation), CSIRO fire modelling groups (formal discussions), and at the ACCOMC conference (as a poster).

 Summary of the Educational Outcomes